UW-Advanced-Robotics-Lab/uwarl-mujoco-summit-wam-sim/README.md

 ##### Variables of simulation:
 These variables can be changed depending on the simulation.
 - In `launch/mujocolaunch.launch` param `sim_frequency_mujoco`.
 This changes the frequency of the node which updates the engine.
+- In `components/include_common.xml` param `timestep` for changing the engines time step.

+> [!IMPORTANT]
-Make sure 1/frequency is equal to a multiple of the engine stepsize for real-time simulation!!
+> Make sure 1/frequency is equal to a multiple of the engine stepsize for real-time simulation.
-- In `components/include_common.xml` param `timestep`.
-Make sure the 1/frequency of the ROS node can be divided by the engine steptime with no remainder!!
+> Make sure the 1/frequency of the ROS node can be divided by the engine steptime with no remainder.

 - In `playground/playground_mobile_wagon_manipulation.xml` comment out the world body and the contact exclusions to simulate without a world.
 This increases the rendering performance.
   - You might want to compress the mesh to increase rendering performance, by using MeshLab for example.
 - In `components/include_e7_3rd_floor_Dependencies.xml`, the world .stl file is defined.
 Change to simulate different world.